shannonlindsay/Data-AI-Dev/Instructions/labs/create-a-paginated-report.md

 	![](../images/dp500-create-a-paginated-report-image2.png)

+1. If you are prompted to update to the latest version of Power BI report Builder, select **Cancel**.

 2. In the Power BI Report Builder window, to create a new report, in the **Getting Started** window, select **Blank Report**.

 	![](../images/dp500-create-a-paginated-report-image3.png)